 As the world's smallest birds, hummingbirds demonstrate incredible feats of strength and endurance.
 On average, their weight is approximately between 0.1 to 0.2 ounces.

-Among the more than 300 species of hummingbirds, bee hummingbirds are the smallest.
+Among the more than 300 species in the hummingbird family, bee hummingbirds are the tiniest birds.
 They are only 2.25 inches long and weigh a mere 1.95 grams—similar to the dimensions of a large insect.
 Moreover, the Bee Hummingbird is the world's smallest bird.
 Meanwhile, in North America alone, the Calliope Hummingbird holds the title at 3 inches long.

 While the Bee Hummingbird's size is undoubtedly captivating, other hummingbird species also boast fascinating physical traits.
 For example, the Long-tailed Sylph, native to Colombia, has a tail three times the length of its body, which it uses to attract mates.
 Uncover more about them as you browse through the hummingbird facts below.